 Sound-wise, the album continues the theatrical glam rock style of Bowie's prior records, but incorporates a greater amount of funk and Rhythm and Blues elements, influenced by a longtime affinity for black musical styles that extended to Bowie's childhood.
 As such, this album was the prelude to Bowie's abandonment of glam rock and the beginning of his "plastic soul" period, which would galvanize on Young Americans and Station to Station and have a lasting impact on the remainder of his career.
 Though that's not to say Bowie completely left his bombastic and theatrical glam era to rot in the gutter; he would still maintain an air of theatricality in live performances, and would use the Diamond Dogs tour as the basis for his similarly elaborate Glass Spider tour in 1987.

 The album cover was created by Belgian artist Guy Peellaert, who also did the album art for The Rolling Stones' It's Only Rock 'N' Roll the same year and would later design the film poster for Taxi Driver.

-Despite the ambivalent critical response, the album's commercial performance was quite strong, topping the charts in the UK and Canada and peaking at No. 5 on the Billboard 200, going on to become the sixth best-selling album of 1974 in the UK and being certified gold in the UK, the US, France, and Sweden.
+Diamond Dogs topped the charts in the UK and Canada and peaked at No. 5 on the Billboard 200, going on to become the sixth best-selling album of 1974 in the UK and being certified gold in the UK, the US, France, and Sweden.
 The album's performance in America was particularly notable given the more modest sales of its predecessors, and would pave the way for Bowie's American breakthrough with Young Americans the following year.

 - "Future Legend" (1:05)